Oslandia/citygml2pgsql/README.md

 License
 =======

-This work is free software and licenced under the GNU GPL version 2 or any later version.
+This work is free software and licenced under the MIT licence.
 See LICENSE file.